rogerclotet/clotet.dev/src/app/blog/_posts/6_suspense_server_components.md

 ### Source code

-You can find the full example on <https://gitlab.com/rogerclotet/nextjs-suspense-example>.
+You can find the full example on this [GitLab repository](https://gitlab.com/rogerclotet/nextjs-suspense-example).